Thermal equilibrium with generalized time-reversal symmetry

 \section{Abstract}

-When analyzing the equilibrium properties of a stochastic process, identifying the parity of the variables under time-reversal is imperative.
-This initial step is required to assess the presence of detailed balance, and to compute the entropy production rate, which is, otherwise, ambiguously defined.
-In this work we deal with stochastic processes whose underlying time-reversal symmetry cannot be reduced to the usual parity rules (namely, flip of the momentum sign).
-We provide a systematic method to build equilibrium Langevin dynamics starting from their reversible deterministic counterparts: this strategy can be applied, in particular, to all stable one-dimensional Hamiltonian dynamics, exploiting the time-reversal symmetry unveiled in the action-angle framework.
+In the study of stochastic processes, identifying the parity under time-reversal is essential to verify detailed balance, and to compute the entropy production rate (which is, otherwise, ambiguously defined).
+While in many cases the correct time-reversal symmetry is suggested by physical arguments, for generic processes the identification is not trivial: as a result, systems at thermal equilibrium may be mistakenly interpreted as non-equilibrium ones.

+We focus on the reversible deterministic dynamics of a slow variable coupled to many degrees of freedom acting as a thermal bath.
+We show that the time-reversal symmetry of the slow variable is preserved when passing to an effective stochastic description, independently of the nature of the bath.
+In turn, for generic 2-dimensional continuous Markov processes, we provide a criterion to identify the time-reversal parity rules under which the dynamics is at equilibrium (if any).
 The case of the Lotka-Volterra model is discussed as an example.
-We also show that other stochastic versions of this system violate time-reversal symmetry and are, therefore, intrinsically out of equilibrium.

-\textit{Introduction ---} Parity under time-reversal plays a fundamental role in the description of nonequilibrium phenomena.
-The inversion rules for the variables of a physical system appear explicitly in the definition of detailed balance and entropy production~\cite{lebowitz1999gallavotti,chetrite2008fluctuation,gawedzki2013fluctuation}, as well as in the derivation of Fluctuation Relations~\cite{gallavotti1995dynamical,kurchan1998fluctuation,maes2000definition,maes2003origin,speck2005integral}.
-For deterministic dynamical systems, reversibility is unambiguously defined, being it related with the existence of a reversing symmetry for the flow~\cite{lamb1998time}.
-For stochastic dynamics the situation is more involved, because the time-reversal operator is usually not identified from the evolution equations themselves, but from an \textit{a priori} interpretation of the underlying physics.
-Consider, e.g., the 2-dimensional linear stochastic differential equation
+\textit{Introduction ---} Parity under time reversal (TR) plays a fundamental role in the description of nonequilibrium phenomena~\cite{dieball2025perspective}.
+TR operators explicitly appear in the definition of detailed balance and entropy production~\cite{lebowitz1999gallavotti,maes2000definition}, as well as in the derivation of Fluctuation Relations~\cite{gallavotti1995dynamical,kurchan1998fluctuation,maes2003origin,speck2005integral}.
+For stochastic dynamics, TR symmetry is not identified from the evolution equations: it originates instead from their physical interpretation.
+This is a difference with deterministic systems, where reversibility is unambiguously defined by the existence of a reversing symmetry of the flow~\cite{lamb1998time}.
+Consider as an example the linear stochastic differential equations